civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_contact_get_displayname.md

 ## Summary

-This hook is called to retrieve the display name of a contact.
-You can use this hook to return a custom display name.
+This hook is called to retrieve the display name of a contact, allowing you to return a custom display name.

+## Notes

 Probably you won't need this hook but in some case it might be useful.
 For example you want to show who is a manager of an organisation but you